KarenErrou/ChatBot/doc/report2/README.md

 since the computational load it can handle is extremely limited and times out way to often.
 However we could at least get some data out if it.

-Since we all not machine learning experts, our Naive Bayes approach for classifying natural language is probably also not optimal, but we were able to improve it a lot.
+Since we're all not machine learning experts, our Naive Bayes approach for classifying natural language is probably also not optimal, but we were able to improve it a lot.

 We had success acquiring lots of data about movies, which let to a huge knowledge base.